 Ubuntu’s Gnome Desktop, an Equivalent to Windows Desktop

 The desktop environment that has been integrated on Ubuntu is the ‘GNome Desktop‘, an opensource equivalent to Windows’ Desktop.
 If your network is a DHCP enabled one, (automatic IP address) then you will be connected to the Internet as Ubuntu set-up network connections automatically and search for any pending software updates.
 If there are any pending updates, you will get a notification message in the right upper side of the screen that says something like “Software updates available”.
 Click on the icon (where the notification message appeared) and a pop-up window will appear on the left side of the screen.
 In this window you will see Ubuntu is making an intense and detailed search for the available updates and once all the information collected, you will be notified about the updates in detail.
 You can now click the Install Updates button to install the available updates on your newly installed Ubuntu Operating System.
 Since this is an administrative task which requires ‘root’ permission, and it’s safer this way; type your credentials and hit enter.
 The program, responsible for checking software & OS updates and keeps the system up to date is called ‘Update Manager’ and you will find it under System -> Administration menu.
 Update Manager will also notify you if there are new updates released.
 You will also notice another notification message that will ask if you want to install proprietary drivers for your graphics card or for any other legacy hardware.
 Just click the ‘Enable’ option to start the download and install the necessary drivers so all of your hardware will work flawlessly.

 Task Bars (Panels) and Applets of Ubuntu Linux

-I think this is enough for today, with respect to the customization of the ubuntu desktop and the next part of this tutorial will include topics like how to install new software on ubuntu linux as well as how to make your desktop cool and funky!
+I think I have covered enough for now, to the customization of the Ubuntu desktop, the next part of the tutorial will include topics like how to install new software on Ubuntu Linux as well as how to make your desktop looks cool!